Most book lists skip the only question that matters

 Tolle’s book addresses a specific problem most personal development books ignore: the tendency to live in mental rehearsal of the future or rumination on the past.
 For introverted professionals whose rich inner world can become an anxiety engine, The Power of Now provides techniques for interrupting the spiral [9].

 The book isn’t a productivity framework.
 It’s a reframe of the relationship between thought and identity – the idea that you are not your thoughts, and that present-moment awareness is the antidote to chronic overthinking.
+Tolle’s central technique is simple: redirect attention from the thought stream to physical sensation in the body, breaking the loop before it escalates.
 The Power of Now teaches readers to observe their thought patterns without being controlled by them – a skill that reduces networking for introverts anxiety and decision paralysis alike.
-So for overthinkers, this book often produces immediate relief because it validates the experience while offering concrete techniques to interrupt rumination.
+For overthinkers, this book often produces immediate relief because it validates the experience while offering a repeatable method to interrupt rumination in the moment it starts.
+Before a networking event, for instance: instead of rehearsing what to say (future-dwelling), notice the physical sensation of your feet on the floor, the temperature of the room, the sounds around you.
+That shift from mental narration to present-moment sensing is the entire technique, and it takes under 10 seconds.

 Best for: overthinkers, anyone whose anxiety about the future prevents action in the present, or professionals who want to manage energy rather than manage time alone.